ahmadalwy3/ahmadalwy3/Dynamic-filtering:-rule-syntax.md

 ### Rule syntax

-A dynamic filtering rule is made of four components: a source, a destination, a request type, and then a keyword which tells what to do with a request which happens to match the three former components.
+A dynamic filtering rule is made of four components: a source, a destination, a request type, and then a keyword which tells what to do with a request which happens to match the three former components:

+    source destination type action

+Valid rules:

 | rule type | source | destination | request type | action |
 |---|---|---|---|---|